wdporter/i-am-that-vuepress/13-the-supreme-the-mind-and-the-body/readme.md

 **M:**&ensp;God is not running the world.

-**Q:**&ensp;Then who is doïng it?
+**Q:**&ensp;Then who is doing it?

 **M:**&ensp;Nobody.
 All happens by itself.
 You are asking the question and you are supplying the answer.
 And you know the answer when you ask the question.
 All is a play in consciousness.
 All divisions are illusory.
 You can know the false only.
 The true you must yourself *be*.

 **Q:**&ensp;There is the witnessed consciousness and there is the witnessing consciousness.
 Is the second the supreme?

 **M:**&ensp;There are the two — the person and the witness, the observer.
 When you see them as one and go beyond, you are in the supreme state.
 It is not perceivable because it is what makes perception possible.
-It is beyond beïng and not beïng.
+It is beyond being and not being.
 It is neither the mirror nor the image in the mirror.
 It is what *is* — the timeless reality, unbelievably hard and solid.

 **Q:**&ensp;The *jnani* — is he the witness or the Supreme?